Artistic Coaching Staff

 Roller Skating History

 Carol has been roller skating since 1996.
 Her father, also a skater, included her in all of his skating interests from quad tricks to inline speed, trail skating, and roller derby.
 She has always been a quad Style rink skater, finishing the classes at the local rink at a young age and afterwards learning tricks from other skaters by watching.
 Throughout her childhood and teen years, Carol competed as an inline speed skater.
 She also did trail and road skating on inline and quads.
 In her youth, she volunteered with the Carolina Rollergirls (CRG) roller derby league.
-In 2012, Carol officially joined CRG as a skater and skated with them for 4 years, 3.5 of them as a member of the All-star team.
+In 2012, Carol officially joined CRG as a skater and skated with them for four years, three and a half of them as a member of the All-star team.
 Carol played with Denver Roller Derby for an additional year in 2018.
 In 2021, Carol joined the Skate City Sports Artistic Skating Club and began learning the more formalized methods of artistic skating.
 In 2022, Carol began playing inline hockey.
 Carol specializes in improvisational Style skating, agility, and speed.

 Why do you love teaching roller skating?